GICUMBI - The Ministry of Disaster Management and Refugee Affairs is verifying the number of refugees at Gihembe camp in Gicumbi District.

 Gihembe Refugee Camp is home to over 20,000 Congolese refugees.

-The verification exercise, which will end mid-September also aims at finding ways of tackling food shortages and accommodation issues.
+The verification exercise, which will end on August, 18th also aims at finding ways of tackling food shortages and accommodation issues.

 “Many people have been providing false figures on the number of people in their families,” Rwahama noted.